-The student's major department (or chair of the interdisciplinary degree program faculty, if applicable) and their advisory committee may require qualifying, cumulative or other types of examinations at any time deemed desirable.
+The Department of Construction Science and the student's advisory committee may require qualifying, cumulative or other types of examinations at any time deemed desirable.
 These examinations are entirely at the discretion of the department and the student's advisory committee.